Click-to-Track is a functionality that allows you to track activity in your application without any code.

 You can also send these events to Appcues Integrations via the Events Broadcaster add-on.

 - You can select an element within a dropdown menu by holding shift while in define mode.
-While holding shift, you’ll be able to navigate around your site like normal, and select elements that may appear within menus or dropdowns.
+While holding shift, you’ll be able to navigate and select elements that may appear within menus or dropdowns.

 - You have the ability to make your selector as granular as possible, but if the selector matches more than 10 elements on the screen, we will not let you save the event until it is more specific.